sheltermanager/asm3/doc/manual/wordkeys.rst

     The real name of the user generating the document UserEmailAddress
-    The email address of the user generating the document
+    The email address of the user generating the document UserSignature
+    An image containing the electronic signature of the user generating the document

 Animal Keys
 -----------